Avoid The Hack: 10 Best Privacy Friendly Operating System Picks for Desktops

 POP_OS! is developed and maintained by System76, who has taken a serious privacy-friendly approach to consumer computer-building and OEM development.

 These operating systems are for everybody, but might not necessarily cater to new and transitioning users.
-These typically have a steeper learning curve than beginner friendly operating systems.
+The operating systems we've recommended in this section typically have a steeper learning curve than beginner friendly operating systems.
 Ideally, these operating systems are for people who are:

 - Decently familiar with the overall Linux environment

 - More willing to customize/tweak/tinker